 Membership Interests.
 Under our cooperative structure, to become a member of Ace, a retailer must subscribe to purchase one share of Class A common stock.
 Only our Class A common stock has voting rights, and each of our members may hold only one share of Class A common stock.
 New members and members opening new stores are also required to subscribe for shares of Class C common stock, and additional shares of Class C common stock historically have been issued annually as part of the Company's patronage distribution.
-As is typical for a cooperative, Ace's common stock represents only the members' participation and membership interests in Ace and do not entitle holders to participate, as stockholders, in the earnings of Ace or realize Ace's value as an enterprise to the extent that it exceeds the aggregate stated par value of our outstanding common stock.
+As is typical for a cooperative, Ace's common stock represents only the members' participation and membership interests in Ace and does not entitle holders to participate, as stockholders, in the earnings of Ace or realize Ace's value as an enterprise to the extent that it exceeds the aggregate stated par value of our outstanding common stock.

 Favorable Corporate Tax Treatment.
 Generally, under Subchapter T of the Internal Revenue Code, we can deduct from our income for federal income tax purposes the entire amount of the patronage we distribute each year so long as we pay (or allocate against any indebtedness owed to us) at least 20% of the patronage in cash.
 A similar deduction also is generally available for state income taxes.
-The cash payments and stated dollar amounts of Class C common stock and Patronage Refund Certificates comprising the patronage distributions we make to each member retailer, including amounts applied to a member's variance allocation account balance, must be taken into a member's gross income for federal income tax purposes.
-Members may then generally deduct as a business expense the portion of the patronage distribution applied to their variance allocation accounts.
+The cash payments and stated dollar amounts of Class C common stock and Patronage Refund Certificates comprising the patronage distributions we make to each member retailer must be taken into a member's gross income for federal income tax purposes.